© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coed Trefraith Enclosure is a scheduled monument protected by Cadw under reference FL161.
 View the official record →

-Coed Trefraith Enclosure is a prehistoric monument located in Flintshire, Wales, consisting of a defended enclosure of probable Bronze Age or Iron Age date.
+Coed Trefraith Enclosure is a prehistoric monument located in Flintshire, Wales, comprising an enclosed settlement dating to the Bronze Age or Iron Age periods.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL161.

 Coed Trefraith Enclosure dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coed Trefraith Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL161.